awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-develop-integrations-private.md

-# Working with Private Integrations for HTTP APIs<a name="http-api-develop-integrations-private"></a>
+# Working with private integrations for HTTP APIs<a name="http-api-develop-integrations-private"></a>

 Private integrations enable you to create API integrations with private resources in a VPC, such as Application Load Balancers or Amazon ECS container\-based applications\.

 You can expose your resources in a VPC for access by clients outside of the VPC by using private integrations\.
 You can control access to your API by using [JWT authorizers](http-api-jwt-authorizer.md)\.

 To create a private integration, you must first create a VPC link\.
-To learn more about VPC links, see [Working with VPC Links for HTTP APIs](http-api-vpc-links.md)\.
+To learn more about VPC links, see [Working with VPC links for HTTP APIs](http-api-vpc-links.md)\.

 After you’ve created a VPC link, you can set up private integrations that connect to an Application Load Balancer, Network Load Balancer, or resources registered with an AWS Cloud Map service\.